googleapis/google-cloud-java/java-maps-routing/README.md

 ### Prerequisites

 You will need a [Google Cloud Platform Console][developer-console] project with the Routes API [API enabled][enable-api].
+You will need to [enable billing][enable-billing] to use Google Routes API.
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 ### Installation and setup

-You'll need to obtain the `google-maps-routes` library.
-See the [Quickstart](#quickstart) section to add `google-maps-routes` as a dependency in your code.
+You'll need to obtain the `google-maps-routing` library.
+See the [Quickstart](#quickstart) section to add `google-maps-routing` as a dependency in your code.

 ## About Routes API